Hunter Biden indicted on tax crimes by special counsel

 The special counsel last month voluntarily appeared before the Republican-led House Judiciary Committee before submitting his special counsel report — an unusual move during an ongoing investigation — to "address misunderstandings about the scope of my authority" in the Hunter Biden probe.

-He agreed to the closed-door testimony after IRS whistleblowers Gary Shapley and Joseph Ziegler, case agents previously assigned to the Hunter Biden investigation, told lawmakers that they recommended federal felony and misdemeanor charges be brought against Hunter Biden for tax violations but were told Weiss was "not the deciding person" to bring charges in the case.
-They alleged intentional slow-walking and "an undeniable pattern of preferential treatment" in the federal investigation.
+He agreed to the closed-door testimony after Shapley and the other IRS whistleblower, Joseph Ziegler, both case agents previously assigned to the Hunter Biden investigation, told lawmakers that they recommended federal felony and misdemeanor charges be brought against Hunter Biden for tax violations but were told Weiss was "not the deciding person" to bring charges in the case.
+They alleged that the federal investigation was hampered by intentional slow-walking and "an undeniable pattern of preferential treatment."

 "There were really earth-shaking statements made by David Weiss," Shapley said in an exclusive interview with CBS News earlier this year.
 "And the first one was that he is not the deciding person on whether or not charges are filed," the whistleblower added.
 "It was just shocking to me."